CATE: Computation-aware Neural Architecture Encoding with Transformers: Introduction

 In this work, we propose a new computation-aware neural architecture encoding method named CATE (\textbf{C}omputation-\textbf{A}ware \textbf{T}ransformer-based \textbf{E}ncoding) that alleviates the limitations of existing computation-aware encoding methods.
 As shown in Figure \ref{fig.cate}, CATE takes paired computationally similar architectures as its input.
 Similar to BERT, CATE trains the Transformer-based model \cite{noam17transformer} using the masked language modeling (MLM) objective \cite{devlin2018bert}.
 Each input architecture pair is corrupted by replacing a fraction of their operators with a special mask token.
 The model is trained to predict those masked operators from the corrupted architecture pair.

 CATE differs from BERT \cite{devlin2018bert} in two aspects.
-First, we could not use the fully-visible attention mask \cite{raffel2019exploring} for architecture representation learning because it does not reflect the single-directional flow of neural architectures \cite{Xie_2019_ICCV,You2020Graphstructure}.
-Therefore, instead of using a bidirectional Transformer encoder as in BERT, CATE directly uses the adjacency matrix to compute the causal mask \cite{raffel2019exploring}.
+First, each prediction in LMs has its inductive bias given the contextual information from different positions.
+This, however, is not the case in architecture representation learning since the prediction distribution is uniform for any valid graph, making it difficult to directly learn the generative model from a single architecture.
+Therefore, we propose a pairwise pre-training scheme that encodes computationally similar architecture pairs through two Transformers with shared parameters.
+The two individual encodings are then concatenated, and the concatenated encoding is fed into another Transformer with a cross-attention encoder to encode the joint information of the architecture pair.
+Second, the fully-visible attention mask \cite{raffel2019exploring} could not be used for architecture representation learning because it does not reflect the single-directional flow (\emph{e.g.} directed, acyclic, single-in-single-out) of neural architectures \cite{Xie_2019_ICCV,You2020Graphstructure}.
+Therefore, instead of using a bidirectional Transformer encoder as in BERT, we directly use the adjacency matrix to compute the causal mask \cite{raffel2019exploring}.
 The adjacency matrix is further augmented with the Floyd algorithm \cite{floyd62shortestpath} to encode the long-range dependency of different operations.
-Second, each prediction in LMs has its inductive bias given the contextual information from different positions.
-This, however, is not the case in architecture representation learning since the prediction distribution is uniform for any valid graph.
-Therefore, we propose a pairwise pre-training scheme that encodes computationally similar architecture pairs through two Transformers with shared parameters.
-The two individual encodings are then concatenated, and the concatenated encoding is imported into another Transformer with a cross-attention encoder to encode the joint information of the architecture pair.
 Together with the MLM objective, CATE is able to encode the computation of architectures and learn dense and deep contextualized architecture representations that contain both local and global computation information in neural architectures.
 This is important for architecture encodings to be generalized to outside search space beyond the training search space.